 SUSUMU NISHINAGA / SCIENCE PHOTO LIBRARY SUSUMU NISHINAGA / SCIENCE PHOTO LIBRARY

 Heart valve and strings, coloured scanning electron micrograph (SEM).
-This is the mitral valve (upper right), controlling the blood flow between two of the heart's chambers, the left atrium (not seen) and the left ventricle (seen here).
+This is the mitral valve (upper right), controlling the blood flow between two of the heart's chambers, the left atrium (top) and the left ventricle (bottom).
 The heart strings (thread-like structures) are known as the chordae tendineae, and are controlled by the papilliary muscles (one at lower right).
-The structures at centre, known as trabeculae carneae, are muscular, columnar protrusions found on the internal surface of the ventricles.
+The structures at lower left, known as trabeculae carneae, are muscular, columnar protrusions found on the internal surface of the ventricles.

 Model release not required.
 Property release not required.